kloggy/HA-Irrigation-Version2/prerequisites.md

 __Smart Weather__ is available as a custom component (https://github.com/briis/smartweather) but I simply use REST sensors to receive the data.
 DarkSky will I believe become unavailable in 2021 as Apple have recently bought it.

-Look [here](https://smartweather.weatherflow.com/map) and see if there are any stations near you.
+For SmartWeather, look [here](https://smartweather.weatherflow.com/map) and see if there are any stations near you.
+I use five stations local to me and then using a series of sensors take the average.
+Rainfall data is notoriously hard to collect unless you have your own weather station so I have to leave it up to you to decide how to measure it for you locality.
+This is probably the part of the stystem  that will need the most attention to customise for you.
+Or of course you can simply just choose not to use it.

-If there are you need to note the station number and then create a REST sensor for each station like this,
+If there are local stations for you then note the station number(s) and then create a REST sensor for each station like this,

 ```
   - platform: rest